 - You develop a fever

-By taking a proactive approach to your health, you can take care of mild inflammation before it becomes serious.
-By having a good understanding about the health of your skin, you can always be sure you are putting your best foot forward.
+By taking a proactive approach to your health, you can handle mild inflammation before it becomes severe.
+By having a good understanding of the health of your skin, you can always be sure you are putting your best foot forward.

-Your Doctors Online is committed to providing quality healthcare across the globe in a way that is convenient, easy and safe to use.
-A simple click of a button will connect you with one of our doctors to answer your questions and health concerns.
-It’s free to connect and chat 24 hours a day, seven days a week.
+Your Doctors Online is committed to quality healthcare across the globe in a convenient, easy, and safe way to use.
+Moreover, a simple click will connect you with one of our doctors to answer your questions and health concerns.
+Additionally, connecting and chatting 24 hours a day, seven days a week, is free.

 Taking control of your health has never been simpler.
-We even have an easy to use app to keep our doctor’s professional advice in the palm of your hand no matter where you go.
-So no matter how you want to connect, we are here to help with all of your medical questions.
+Also, we have an easy-to-use app to keep our doctor’s professional advice in the palm of your hand no matter where you go.
+So no matter how you want to connect, we are here to help with your medical questions.